 The adopted design strategy allowed us to create a living space on the site’s south side, protected from the strong Northern winds, which forced the existence of the main construction on the north side.

-From a functional standpoint, the program is distributed in three floors.
+PROGRAM: From a functional standpoint, the program is distributed in three floors.
 The groundfloor centralizes most of the program.

 There is located the common areas – kitchen, living room and dining room – constrained to a single and continuous open space, enhanced by the ceiling plan.